 Application Dock

 If you are on a DHCP-enabled network, then congratulations!
 You have successfully installed the GNOME Desktop Environment on Debian.
-Additional steps are required if you are on a static network.
+You’ll need additional steps if you are on a static network.

 To configure the static network, click on the menu bar in the top-right corner of the screen (01), and once the menu pops up, click on a gear-like icon (02) to access the Settings: